My monograph on the classic 1948 film, Letter from an Unknown Woman (© 2018), can now be purchased as an ebook!

 Welcome to my web site!

-As you probably already know, I teach philosophy at the University of Wisconsin, Madison.
+I recently retired from teaching philosophy at the University of Wisconsin, Madison.
 My work is almost entirely in the areas of moral, political, and legal philosophy.
 Usually, research that is nominally in other areas barely constitutes an exception.
 My current book project is in an area generally referred to as "philosophy in literature," but my book focuses on ethical and political ideas in various literary works.
 I have done a fair amount of research on the emotions, but it is mostly on politically and ethically "hot" emotions like revenge and envy.

 Within my chosen realm, my approach is individualist, libertarian, and agonistic (conflict is good, or should be).
 I do realize that this often goes against the grain.
 I sincerely wish it didn't, but this is my fate.
 What is yours?

-I love to communicate with friends, allies, and opponents around the world, but computers are not among my many hobbies and other time-wasting activities, so this site is definitely on a sub-professional level of quality.
-I originally created it using the html capabilities of WordPerfect, but now use FrontPage, which is less primitive.
-I update it so frequently, it is really a sort of cross between a normal website and a blog.
-So it makes sense, if you are so inclined, to check it out periodically.
+I love to communicate with friends, allies, and opponents around the world, but computers are not among my many hobbies, so this site is definitely on a sub-professional level of quality.
+I originally created it using the html capabilities of WordPerfect, but eventually graduated to FrontPage and finally to Dreamweaver.

 If you want to find out how to do the kind of backcountry travel I like to do, take a look at Burleson and Riskin's classic Backcountry Mexico.
 It's a shame it was never updated, but at least the good people at UT Press have kept it in print.
 They should get a medal for that, and maybe a statue in the park.
 It is, among other things, a language guide, and enables you to say all kinds of useful sentences, like: "I'm tired already, are we there yet?" and "Is there a spring with drinkable water along the way?" and "Are there scorpions (tarantulas/lice/fleas/poisonous snakes/assassin-bugs) here?" and one that I found particularly useful -- "I've been hurt, where can I find a doctor?"